Ray Milland: Early life

 Milland was born Alfred Reginald Jones (Note: The birth name Alfred Reginald Jones and the birth date of 3 January 1907 are from the Oxford Dictionary of National Biography.
 Other sources give a different date of birth and birth name.
 Milland's obituary in The New York Times gave 3 January 1905 with the name Reginald Truscott-Jones.
 Encyclopædia Britannica gives 3 January 1907 and Reginald Truscott-Jones.) on 3 January 1907 in Neath, Wales, the son of Elizabeth Annie (née Truscott) and steel mill superintendent Alfred Jones.
 He attended local elementary school at Neath and later at Radyr, following his parents' separation.
 Milland spent a short time at sea prior to one year's attendance at King's College school in Cardiff.
 Milland was an accomplished rider and undertook work at his uncle's horse-breeding farm.
-At the age of eighteen, Milland passed the entrance examination to University College Cardiff but did not pursue studies there.
 Of his parents, he wrote in his 1974 autobiography:

 My father was not a cruel or harsh man.
 Just a very quiet one.
 I think he was an incurable romantic and consequently a little afraid of his emotions and perhaps ashamed of them ... he had been a young hussar in the Boer War and had been present at the relief of Mafeking.
 He never held long conversations with anyone, except perhaps with me, possibly because I was the only other male in our family.
 The household consisted of my mother, a rather flighty and coquettish woman much concerned with propriety and what the neighbours thought.

+At the age of 18, Milland passed the entrance examination to University College Cardiff but did not pursue studies there.